 - 2 cups caramelized onions

-- Make the rustic pizza dough according to the recipe.
-Divide into 6 small balls.
+Make the thin crust pizza dough according to the recipe.
+Divide into 6 or 8 small balls.

 - Drizzle the dough with olive oil as per instructions and allow it to proof at room temperature for 2 hours.

-- Add the goat cheese, olive oil and a pinch of sea salt to the bowl of a food processor.
+Add the goat cheese, olive oil and a pinch of sea salt to the bowl of a food processor.
 Puree together until smooth and whipped.
-About a minute or so.
+About 45 seconds or so.
 Stir in the fresh chives, cover and refrigerate until ready to use.

 - While the pizza dough is proofing, work on the caramelized onions.
 Set aside until ready to use.